According to BrightEdge Research, 59.8% of technology website visits are generated with the help of organic traffic, aka SEO.

 Though SEO is mainly about keywords, content, and links, everything will go in vain if you haven’t fixed technical SEO issues.
 Duplicate/thin content, slow loading pages, website security and navigation issues may become serious impediments in your way to getting organic rankings.

 The Andava team is here to conduct a free SEO audit for your website and make personalized recommendations.
-Afterwards, we will be happy to work on your content offers and make your website competitive on search engines.
+Afterward, we will be happy to work on your content offers, run software development ads, and make your website competitive on search engines.